Understanding the Effects of Distractors on Reasoning Vision-Language Models: Idis: Images with distractors

+We design distractors along two broad axes: visual and linguistic.
+Visual distractors are additional objects inserted into the image.
+Linguistic distractors, in contrast, introduce distracting linguistic information embedded as an image or as text.
+We distinguish between typographic distractor, where text is rendered in the image, and textual distractor, where text is inserted into the question prompt.

+\paragraph{Semantics of visual distractors.} We categorize visual distractors as \textit{aligned}, \textit{conflicting}, or \textit{irrelevant}, according to their semantic relationship with the target information needed to answer the question.
+For Idis-perception, this relationship is defined at class level: we follow the debiasing literature's notion of correlated features \citep{nam2020learning} and consider whether the distractor is spuriously associated with the target object class.
+For Idis-math, we use the same terminology analogously, but at the concept level, describing the relationship between the distractor and the mathematical concept required by the original problem.

+\begin{itemize}[leftmargin=*,noitemsep, topsep=0pt] \item \textit{Aligned.} The distractor is positively associated with the target class or belongs to the same concept family as the original problem: In Idis-perception, a bird cage for ``bird''; in Idis-math, another circle figure for a circle-related problem. \item \textit{Conflicting.} The distractor is associated with a different class or lies outside the relevant mathematical concept space: In Idis-perception, a bird cage for ``vehicle''; in Idis-math, or a quadrilateral for a circle-related problem. \item \textit{Irrelevant.} The distractor has no strong association with the target class or concept: In Idis-perception, a TV; In Idis-math, a table. \end{itemize} For Idis-perception, aligned distractors have the positive semantic relationship with the target, while conflicting distractors have the negative one.
+Thus, aligned distractors may reinforce the model’s correct decision, whereas conflicting distractors may bias the model toward the distractor-associated class.
+Irrelevant distractors, in contrast, test robustness to semantically unrelated visual information.

+For Idis-math, however, aligned distractors are not necessarily helpful: because distractors are not part of the original problem, they are unnecessary for deriving the correct answer.
+Here, the aligned/conflicting/irrelevant taxonomy instead captures the concept-level relationship between the distractor and the mathematical concept needed by the problem.
+In particular, irrelevant distractors are drawn from the table subset of LogicVista \citep{xiao2024logicvista}, lying outside the geometry-focused problem space of MathVerse \citep{zhang2024mathverse}.

-\textbf{Number.} We add between one and four distractors to each image.
-When multiple distractors are included, they are drawn from the same semantic category (e.g., aligned) but differ in their fine-grained classes.
-For instance, when adding two aligned distractors to an image containing a dog, we might include a dog bowl and a wooden kennel, but we do not include duplicate distractors, such as two dog bowls.
+\paragraph{Number.} We add one to four distractors to each sample.
+When multiple distractors are included, they are drawn from the same semantic category (e.g., aligned), allowing us to isolate the effect of distractor quantity while holding the semantic relationship fixed.
+The construction varies by task.
+For Idis-perception, multiple distractors differ in fine-grained class; for example, an image containing a dog may be augmented with two aligned distractors such as a dog bowl and a wooden kennel.

-\textbf{Size.} In the Idis-manual dataset, we vary each distractor’s size across three levels: small, medium, and large.
-The small setting corresponds to a distractor whose width is 25\% of the image width, while the medium and large settings correspond to 35\% and 45\%, respectively.